hyundai-robotics/doc-hi6-operation/book.md

 # 7.3.9.2.4 Ethernet Communication Settings

 Before performing Ethernet communication, you must first create and configure an Ethernet communication object.
-Up to five Ethernet objects can be created and used, and the current communication status can be monitored in real-time.
+Up to eight Ethernet objects can be created and used, and the current communication status can be monitored in real-time.

-Currently, this is used to perform Modbus Master operations within HRScript.
-For detailed information on Modbus communication functions, please refer to the separate "[${cont_model} Controller Functional Manual - Modbus](https://hrbook-hrc.web.app/#/view/doc-modbus/en/README?cont_model=${cont_model})".
+Currently, it is used to perform communication independently through HRScript or settings.

 ![](../../../../_assets/tp630/image32.png)